mickybart/android_manifest/README.md

     Device : AOSP code fix to support full features of this device (eg: FMradio) Busybox
     Recovery : FOTAkernel only.
-You can flash TWRP/CWM into mmcblk0p11
+You can flash TWRP/CWM into mmcblk0p11 Email : Fake security for Exchange (remove pin, remote erase ...)
+    Su    : Integration of Superuser into Settings and support of su Power menu : Enhanced power menu with reboot support Quick setting : pull down with one finger on the right side of status bar Recent apps : add clear all recent applications

 1. initialize the repo: